egarrisxn/jquery-daily-scheduler-2023/README.md

 - Day.js: Library for parsing, validating, manipulating, and formatting dates and times.
 - Local Storage API: Allows data to be stored locally within the user's browser.

+## Local Development

+To set up the project for local development:

+1. Clone the repository to your local machine.
+2. Open the project directory.
+3. Open the `index.html` file in a web browser to view the application.

 ## Usage

 To use the application: